Ed Zunz announces resignation from Longboat Key Town Commission | Longboat Key | Your Observer

 Zunz served on the Town Commission from 2016-2021.

-Longboat Key District 5 Commissioner Ed Zunz announced Monday afternoon he will resign from his position.
+Longboat Key District 5 Commissioner Ed Zunz announced Monday afternoon he will resign from his position later this month.

 “Pat and I have lived in a large home in the [Longbeach] Village for 26 years now, but at this stage of our lives, it’s been advisable to downsize to a smaller condominium,” Zunz said.